View Categories

 • Provides prompt and timely feedback to student inquiries and regarding assignments.

-• Manages own workload and time.
+• Manages their own workload and time.

 Important Instructions #

 • Please send a welcome message to students soon after they access their course for the first time (see sample welcome letter below).
-Please include your contact information such as your TRU email address and local number.
+Please include your contact information, such as your TRU email address and local number.
 The learning management system (LMS) has an internal messaging system that online or standard web students can use to communicate with you, if that is your preference.

 • In the initial communication with students, please provide an introduction about yourself.
 In your introduction, make sure that you advise students to contact you regularly if they have questions about the course.
 Consider suggesting that they familiarize themselves with the learning environment right away and start the course activities as soon as possible to build their learning momentum.

-• Students have a Suggested Schedule (see the Course Guide) that provides a recommendation for when to complete the learning activities and submit assignments for marking.
+• Students have a Suggested Schedule (see the Course Guide) that provides a recommendation for when to complete the learning activities and submit assessments for marking.
 You can customize this schedule or ask the students to fill in the specific dates to help them stay motivated and on track for the course.

 • Communicate regularly with students.
 As you evaluate student assignments and provide feedback, it is a good idea to give students a sense of what they should focus on.
-Remind students of the Suggested Schedule for details of upcoming learning activities or assignments.
+Remind students of the Suggested Schedule for details of upcoming learning activities or assessments.

 • Once you have marked an assignment in Moodle, enter the student’s mark as a percent in the myTRU grading portal.
 The weightings are done automatically for you.